Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

 The combined work of Eckmann, M\"{u}ller and Linnell in \cite{EckmannMuller1980, EckmannLinnell1983} shows that every $\mathrm{PD}^2$ group is the fundamental group of a closed aspherical 2-manifold.
 (There are at least two alternate, more modern proofs of this fact, by Bowditch \cite{Bowditch2004} and by P. Kropholler and the second author \cite{KielakKropholler2021}.)
 From this, one can deduce that any $\mathrm{PD}^2$-pair $(G, \mathcal{H})$ is \emph{geometric} (see the discussion at the start of Section~11 in \cite{BieriEckmann1978}): that is, $G$ is the fundamental group of a compact 2-manifold $\Sigma$ and $\mathcal{H}$ is a (possibly empty) collection of infinite cyclic subgroups of $G$ which correspond to the boundary components of $\Sigma$.

 Famously, for $n \geq 3$ it is conjectured that every finitely presented $\mathrm{PD}^n$ group is the fundamental group of an aspherical $n$-manifold. \cref{PD3_group} provides some evidence for this conjecture, and is part of a more general attempt to find homological alternatives to topological arguments.
-Another interesting example of this approach is a recent article of Reeves--Scott--Swarup~\cite{Reevesetal2020}.
+Another interesting example of this approach is a recent article of Reeves, Scott and Swarup~\cite{Reevesetal2020}.
+We refer the reader to Hillman's book \cite{Hillman2020} for an encyclopaedic treatment of this topic.

 \begin{thm} Let $(G, \mathcal{H})$ be a $\mathrm{PD}^3$-pair.
 If $G$ admits a homomorphism onto $\Z$ with finitely generated kernel then $G$ is the fundamental group of an aspherical 3-manifold $M$, and $\mathcal H$ is the family of the fundamental groups of the boundary components of $M$.
 Moreover, the manifold $M$ fibres over the circle, and each of the boundary components is either a torus or a Klein bottle. \end{thm}